 How to get tickets for the Kandy to Ella train

 There are a few options to get your Kandy to Ella train tickets.
 If you want to be sure to have the train tickets on time because you have a tight schedule, you can pre book train tickets via your ho(s)tel, travel agent or you can book the Kandy to Ella train tickets online.
 But be aware that you can’t book the train tickets directly on the Sri Lankan Railways website.
 However, you can purchase your tickets on third party platforms like 12GoAsia.
 You can also choose to book your Kandy to Ella train tickets on the day that you travel.
-Just make sure you arrive on time at the train station and to avoid weekends.
+Just make sure you arrive on time at the Kandy Railway Station and if possible, avoid weekends.

-Should I buy Kandy to Ella train tickets online or at the train station?
+Should I buy Kandy to Ella train tickets online or at the Kandy train station?

 If you want to be really sure to have a train ticket, then you might want to consider to buy your train tickets online.
 Or if you have the time, you can go to the train station the day before to book your reserved seat.
 But this also depends on which class you want to book for the Kandy to Ella train journey!